Analyzing Big Picture for eBay Inc. (EBAY)

-eBay Inc. (NASDAQ:EBAY) is one of the active stocks and its unusual movement is raising eyebrows among traders.
-Now trading with a market value of 29.32B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
-Everyone seems to have their own opinion of this stock.
-But what do the numbers really say?
-We think it’s a great time to take a fresh look.eBay Inc. (NASDAQ:EBAY) Fundamentals That Matter
+eBay Inc. (NASDAQ:EBAY) is an interesting stock at present.
+Now trading with a market value of 29.22B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
+In light of the many issues surrounding this company, we thought it was a good time to take a close look at the numbers in order to form a realistic perspective on the fundamental picture for this stock.eBay Inc. (NASDAQ:EBAY) Fundamentals That Matter

 It’s generally a good idea to start with the most fundamental piece of the picture: the balance sheet.
 The balance sheet health of any company plays a key role in its ability to meet its obligations and maintain the faith of its investment base.
 For EBAY, the company currently has 897 million of cash on the books, which is offset by 296 million in current liabilities.
 The trend over time is important to note.
 In this case, the company’s debt has been falling.
 The company also has 0 in total assets, balanced by 0 in total liabilities, which should give you a sense of the viability of the company under any number of imagined business contexts.